Where can I find a combined course map with all four distances?

 Powerade is the official electrolyte drink and GU Energy Gel is the official gel and will be available at selected refreshment stations along the course for the Half Marathon (Powerade and water only) and for the Marathon (GU, Powerade and water).

-Will there be pace makers and how will I identify them?
+Will there be pacemakers/pace setter and how will I identify them?

-To assist you in achieving your personal best, pace makers will be provided by Sydney Striders in both the Blackmores Sydney Marathon and Blackmores Half Marathon.
-Make sure you listen to the PA annoucements on event morning as to the location of your pace maker.
-Each Pace Setter will be holding a coloured flag and will wear an identifiable singlet which will have the pace time marked on the back.
+To assist you in achieving your personal best, pacemakers will be provided by Sydney Striders in both the Blackmores Sydney Marathon and Blackmores Half Marathon.
+Make sure you listen to the PA announcements on event morning as to the location of your pacemaker.
+Each pacemaker will be holding a coloured flag and will wear an identifiable singlet which will have the pace time marked on the back.

 Can I have my own personal refreshments?

-Personal refreshments are available for Marathon runners only.
-Personal refreshments must be handed in to the ASICS Event Expo between 8am – 7pm on Friday 20 September or 10am – 2pm on Saturday 21 September and will be placed at Drink Stations marked by you on each bottle.
+Personal refreshments are available for ELITE Marathon runners only.
+Personal refreshments must be handed in to the ASICS Event Expo between 8am – 7pm on Friday 19 September or 10am – 2pm on Saturday 20 September and will be placed at Drink Stations marked by you on each bottle.

 How will the construction works at the Sydney Opera House affect the finish area?